-· CYBER SAFETY IS PATIENT SAFETY
+CYBER SAFETY IS PATIENT SAFETY

-• Who we are

-The pos(G) Program is a collaborative effort between industry and the federal government to align healthcare industry security practices to develep consensus-based guidelines, practices, and methodologies to strengthen the healthcare and public health (HPH) sector's olderscare the leading collaboration center of the Office of the Chief Information Officer/Office of Information Security, the pos(g) Programs is focused on providing the HPH sector with useful and impactful resources, products, and tools that help raise awareness and provide vetted cybersecurity practices, which drive behavioral change and move towards consistency in mitigating the most relevant cybersecurity threats to the sector.
+- Who we are - The 405(d) Program is a collaborative effort between industry and the federal government to align healthcare industry security practices to develop consensus-based guidelines, practices, and methodologies to strengthen the healthcare and public health (HPH) sector's cybersecurity posture against cyber threats.
+As the leading collaboration center of the Office of the Chief Information Officer/Office of Information Security, the 405(d) Program is focused on providing the HPH sector with useful and impactful resources, products, and tools that help raise awareness and provide vetted cybersecurity practices, which drive behavioral change and move towards consistency in mitigating the most relevant cybersecurity threats to the sector.

+Task Group Work Product

-Double address describes a serie de conserva Developed three documents - a main document and two technical volumes.
-Task Group The main document examines cybersecurity threats and v8ulnerabilities that affect the healthcare industry.
-It explores five (5) current threats and presents ten (10) practices to mitigate those threats.
-Work Product • Technical Volume 1 discusses the 10 cybersecurity practice es for small healthcare organizations.
-Technical Volume 2 discusses these 10 cybersecurity practices for medium and large healthcare organizations.
-Social Engineering Tricking you into giving out personal information. ·Ransomware Top 5 Threats · Loss or Theft of Equipment or Data · Accidental, Intentional, or Malicious Data Loss Attacks Against Network Connected Medical Devices HICP's 10 Mitigating Practices • As presented in Technical Volume 1 and Technical Volume 2, the 405(d) Task Group identified 10 Cybersecurity Practices 10 Mitigating Practices ranging from personnel training and awareness to the development and implementation of new processes, the acquisition and customization of new technology, and, ultimately, to fostering a consistent, robust, and continually updated approach to cybersecurity.
+• Developed three documents - a main document and two technical volumes.

+- The main document examines cybersecurity threats and v8ulnerabilities that affect the healthcare industry.
+It explores five (5) current threats and presents ten (10) practices to mitigate those threats. - Technical Volume 1 discusses the 10 cybersecurity practice es for small healthcare organizations. - Technical Volume 2 discusses these 10 cybersecurity practices for medium and large healthcare organizations.
-40 Mitigating

-10 Mitigating

-Practices

-- 1. Email Protection Systems

-- 2. Endpoint Protection Systems

-- 3. Identity and Access Management

-- 4. Data Protection and Loss Prevention

-- 5. IT Asset Management

-- 6. Network Management

-- 7. Vulnerability Management

-- 8. Security Operations Center & Incident Response

-- 9. Network Connected Medical Device Security

-- 10. Cybersecurity Oversight and Governance
+Top 5 Threats

+- Social Engineering - Tricking you into giving out personal information. - Ransomware - Loss or Theft of Equipment or Data - Accidental, Intentional, or Malicious Data Loss - Attacks Against Network Connected Medical Devices